espocrm/documentation/docs/administration/formula/record.md

 `record\update(ENTITY_TYPE, ID, ATTRIBUTE1, VALUE1, [ATTRIBUTE2, VALUE2 ...])`

+or

+`record\update(ENTITY_TYPE, ID, OBJECT)` (as of v8.5)

-Updates an existing record with attributes specified as key-value pairs.
+Updates an existing record with attributes specified as key-value pairs or an object.

 !!! example